 Self-employed health insurance deduction

 If you are not a W2-earner, most of the above still applies, except for one big bonus: You will likely be able to claim all of your health insurance premium payments if you’re paying for your own insurance (and/or that of a dependent).
-This is considered an “above-the-line” income adjustment and not a medical deduction, meaning it reduces the amount of your Adjusted Gross Income (AGI).
-“Above-the-line” deductions are more rare because by reducing your Adjusted Gross Income they reduce the amount of income that is included in tax calculations.
+This is considered an “above-the-line” income adjustment and not a medical deduction, meaning it reduces the amount of your adjusted gross income (AGI).
+“Above-the-line” deductions are more rare because by reducing your AGI, they reduce the amount of income that is included in tax calculations.

 This may not be the case, however, if you are an incorporated business, says Schebel.
 As she reiterates, when in doubt, “Always seek out tax advice.”